matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 In this arrangement each device signals its participant in a call by sending a state event that represents the device's "membership" of a call.
-Once the device is no longer in the call, it sends a new state event to update the call state and say that it is no longer a member.
+Once the device is no longer in the call, it sends a new state event to update the call state and communicate that the device is no longer a member.

 This works well when the client is running and can send the state events as needed.
 However, if the client is not able to communicate with the homeserver (e.g. the user closes the app or loses connection) the call state is not updated to say